ststefa/terrasplunk/README.md

 I currently see two approaches to pass arbitrary data to the provisioning:

 - Keep the terraform step separate from the provisioning step by first building everything up with terraform and then using some code to use the terraform state as an input.
 The terraform state contains a complete description of all parameters.
-This has the drawback of having two seperate processes which might complicate automation.
+This has the drawback of having two separate processes which might complicate automation.

 - Uses terraform `local-exec` provisioners which create parameter files.
 Any resource can add to this parameter files.
 A separate provisioning process can use it as input data to perform the provisioning.
 While this might make it possible to couple terraforming and provisioning closer together it might also make the terraform code more complicated.